Bringing Hope to the Innocent Our Story

 The organisation was founded in 2001 by Paddy Joe Hill, one of six innocent men wrongfully convicted in 1975 for the Birmingham pub bombings.
 The Birmingham Six’s convictions were finally quashed, and they were released, in March 1991.

 Paddy made a pledge to campaign for those he had left behind, to bring a voice to the voiceless.
 At that time he thought he might have to take a year out, campaigning on their behalf, before trying to build a life for himself outside of prison.
-In the event he has now been campaigning for over twenty seven years.
+In the event he has now been campaigning for over thirty years.
 Our aim at MOJO is to carry on his work.

 We’re constantly told that the system’s been fixed, that things are better now and that the mistakes of the past don’t, and can’t, happen any more.
 We wish that were true.
 Believe us when we tell you it isn’t.
 We receive in excess of 200 applications per year for support and assistance in challenging wrongful convictions.
 We provide that support where we find a legitimate claim to factual innocence, and the number of clients in receipt of our support is increasing year on year.